 l) Debunked article titled: “Science Says Vegetarians Might Have A Higher Risk Of Suffering From Depression” By Alena Hall 09/12/2017, on the “Swirled” website.
 This article is better than other reports in that it points out some flaws of the Bristol UK study; the author makes an effort to be more objective.
 Quote: “The research from the University of Bristol in the United Kingdom and the National Institutes of Health included almost 10,000 male participants… Approximately 350 of them considered themselves to be committed vegetarians or vegans.
 Every participant provided self-reported dietary data for analysis via a questionnaire… It’s worth noting this study’s clear limitation: it only included men.
 Plus, the potential reasons for the noticeable differences in mental health among the groups of participants are simply additional hypotheses.
 Researchers did not conduct additional tests to see which of these factors… played a significant role on their subjects in particular.
 Now, a truly balanced vegetarian (or vegan) diet shouldn’t lead to any mental health problems.
 But the fact of the matter is that a lot of people who choose to go vegetarian (or even vegan) don’t go about it in a healthy way…”

-Read the content above on this pages to see those articles are refuted, debunked, discredited.
+Read the content further above on this page to see how those articles are refuted, debunked, discredited.

 ~ ~ ~